allegro/bigflow/docs/cli.md

 ### Setting the runtime parameter

-The most important parameter for a workflow is the `runtime`.
+The most important parameter for a workflow is `runtime`.
-Think about it more like a period than a point in time because batch workflows process data in batches based on timestamps.
+Batch workflows process data in batches, where batch means: all units of data (records, documents, or messages) having timestamps within a given period.
+The `runtime` parameter defines this period.

+When a workflow is deployed on Airflow/Composer, the `runtime` parameter is taken from Airflow `execution_date`.

 #### Workflow with daily scheduling
 When you run a workflow **daily**, `runtime` means: all data with timestamps within given day.